How to Stream or Mirror Google Drive Files in Windows 11

 Why should you change how Google Drive works?

-You might want to change these settings to save space on your computer or to make sure your files are available when you are not online.
+You might want to change these settings to save space on your computer or to ensure your files are available when you are not online.
+Managing your cloud synchronization settings effectively helps you balance local disk management with cloud convenience.

 What happens when you are done?